hazraChandrima/awaaz/README.md

 6. **Geolocation-Based Petitions** 🌍: Only allow users in relevant regions to sign petitions based on their IP address or GPS location (HTML5 Geolocation API).
 7. **Role-Based Access Control (RBAC)** 🛡️: Different user roles: Petition Creators, Signers, Moderators, and Government/NGO Officials with custom dashboards.
 8. **Server-Side Rendering (SSR) & SEO Optimization** ⚡: Ensures fast load times and improved search engine rankings.
+9. **Automated AI Petition Generator** ⚡: To automatically generate an entire petition for you with just a prompt

 ## Getting Started 🚀